Rayne Research Group

 AND METAMATERIALS LABORATORY

-Thrust 1 Additive Manufacturing (3D Printing technologies)
+Thrust 1 Additive Manufacturing (3D Printing technologies) Processing Technologies

 Most commonly, material properties (such as density, strength, toughness, stiffness, thermal, piezoelectricity, ferroelectricity) are highly coupled in natural and man-made materials.
 The aim of this research is to capitalize the unique benefits design of artificial 3D architectures spanning multiple hierarchical levels to create new materials that possess designed behaviors and properties.
 This area of research exploits the intersection of artificial intelligent design, mechanics, and computations and machine learning to design new materials and devices.